Jean Vander Pyl: Personal life

 Vander Pyl was married twice and was a widow twice over.
-First to Carroll G. O'Meara on March 9, 1939; together they had three children, O'Meara died on February 18, 1962, at the age of 53.
-She then married her second husband Roger Wells DeWitt in 1963; the couple had one son, they remained married until DeWitt's death in 1992.
+She married Carroll G. O'Meara on March 9, 1939; together they had three children.
+O'Meara died on February 18, 1962, at the age of 53.
+She then married her second husband Roger Wells DeWitt in 1963; the couple had one son.
+They remained married until DeWitt's death in 1992.

 Death

-On April 10, 1999, Vander Pyl, the last surviving original cast member of The Flintstones, died of lung cancer at her home in Dana Point, California, at the age of 79.
-Vander Pyl was interred in Ascension Cemetery in Lake Forest, California.
+On April 10, 1999, Vander Pyl died of lung cancer at her home in Dana Point, California, at the age of 79.
+She is interred in Ascension Cemetery in Lake Forest, California.